ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 Each course on the YCRC clusters has its own URL to access OOD on the cluster.
 The URL is unique to each course and is also called course OOD.
 Course OODs all follow the same naming convention: <b>coursename.ycrc.yale.edu</b>. 'courename' is an abbreviated name given to the course by YCRC.
-Students must use the course URL log in to OOD.
-They will with their NetID to sign in but work under their student account on the cluster.
+Students must use the course URL to log in to OOD.
+They will with their NetID to log in but work under their student account on the cluster while they are in OOD.

 Course OOD and cluster OOD have different URLs, even if they use the same physical machine.
 Student accounts can only log in to OOD through a course OOD URL, and a regular account (same as your NetID) can only log in through the cluster OOD URL.